SpaceVim/SpaceVim/docs/layers/core/banner.md

   This layer provides many default banner on welcome page.

-## Layer option
+## Configuration

-- frequece for change the banner: daily, weekly, or other.
+Currently, SpaceVim do not allowed to set the frequency.